conorwalsh1/battleships/README.md

 ## Data Model

- I decided to use a series of f
+ I decided to use a series of arrays

+ Each board array coordinates
+ Arrays to hold guesses and ships

 ### Languages Used